Answered By: Information Commons Last Updated: Jun 26, 2020 Views: 169

 This equipment can be used by Butler faculty, staff, or students.
 Information Commons students are available to provide assistance and support.
 You will need to bring your own blank media (DVDs, etc).
 You also are responsible for making sure your duplication adheres to copyright standards.
 If you have copyright questions, library staff is happy to help.

 IT also offers duplication services for a small fee.
-See their website for more information.
+See the IT website for more information.